nanek/mstranslator/README.md

     $ npm install mstranslator

-You will also need to register to get an client_id and client_secret to create access tokens.
-Details at http://msdn.microsoft.com/en-us/library/hh454950.aspx

-Or if you've already migrated to portal.azure.com: Your api key is needed to create a token.
+Your api key from portal.azure.com is needed to create a token.
 Details at https://translatorbusiness.uservoice.com/knowledgebase/articles/1078534-microsoft-translator-on-azure

 ## Example Usage - Auto-generated token